javalin/website/pages/docs/migration-guide-5-6.md

 This has been reworked a bit.
 We wanted to get rid of the supplier methods, and rather focus on giving users the option to modify the existing Jetty objects.
 In particular swapping out the Jetty Server could cause issues, both with Javalin internals and with Javalin plugins.
-The new Jetty config looks like this:
+The new Jetty config in Javalin 6 looks like this:

 {% capture java %}
 Javalin.create(config -> {